Nicolasmaes/homesono_design/markdown_files/design_first_brainstorm.md

 - [ ]  Check and try to enjoy Flutter with Dart
 - [ ]  Start to draw some mockup for mobile and desktop
 - [ ]  Gather everything I did at APRR in one place
-- [ ]  Remove table users_roles and duplicated arrows in MCD MLD